 With some of the most exciting hotels in the country to choose from, go for a retreat and try out these unique amenities for couples, families and dogs.

-While Denver has several Michelin-starred restaurants, under the company’s new hotel-rating system, three hotels made the exclusive cut and received the prestigious “keys,” denoting “a very special stay”: Clayton Hotel and Members Club, Four Seasons Hotel Denver and The Crawford Hotel.
+While Denver has several Michelin-starred restaurants, under the company’s new hotel-rating system, four hotels made the exclusive cut and received the prestigious “keys,” denoting “a very special stay”: Clayton Hotel and Members Club, Four Seasons Hotel DenverThe Crawford Hotel and the aforementioned Populus.

 If you’re looking for something truly unique, reserve the Beatles suite at the Brown Palace Hotel & Spa by Marriott where the iconic band hung out in 1964.

-Denver has a multitude of accommodations to choose from whether you’re looking for a romantic, family-friendly or pet-friendly (no need for a boarding facility) stay.
+Denver has a multitude of accommodations to choose from, whether you’re looking for a romantic, family-friendly or pet-friendly (no need for a boarding facility) stay.
 And on those warm summer days, you can’t beat these hotels with rooftop pools and bars.
 And anytime is a good time to nab a hotel deal.

 Why not combine a hotel stay with a spa treatment for the ultimate in renewal?
 The Oxford Hotel has every kind of massage, body and skincare treatment you can imagine.
 The Oakwell Beer Spa, meanwhile, has a central location and combines a day spa with a craft beer bar.
 Yes, you can soak in a bubbly beer bath infused with hops, barley and seasonal herbs, which will give you a natural glow.
 What could be more Denver than that?